FloppyDisco/marauders-map/README.md

 # The Marauder's Map

-The Marauder's Map is a magical guide that can show where everything and everyone is at Hogwarts!
+The Marauder's Map is a magical guide that shows where all your favorite keyboard shortcuts are!

 ## Usage